seanmarcia/pythonforgood.org/faq.md

 ##### How is 2017 different from 2016?

-For starters, Code For Good didn't exist in 2016 :) We're an offshoot of Ruby For Good, an event on the east coast that Sean has been running for years.
+For starters, Python for Good didn't exist in 2016 :) We're an offshoot of Ruby For Good, an event on the east coast that Sean has been running for years.
 The main differences from the last Ruby for Good event are the switch to Python, opting for communal meals over catered food, and being on the west coast.